 Age 12 – 14: Can handle all species of animals with proper supervision with exception to chinchillas

 Age 15+: Can handle all species of animals including chinchillas

 Why do we use this age chart?
 For the safety of all parties involved.
 Children who mishandle and are subsequently bitten by a small animal can develop a strong fear of the animal that will carry into adulthood.
 Very young children who lack the motor skills can easily, accidentally, injure a pet.
 Children who forget to use quiet voices can startle a small animal, or who can startle may drop and injure an animal who will then become fearful of humans.

-We recommend chinchillas to the older demographic due to the fact many, many chinchillas aren't very cuddly.
-They have plenty of energy and like to run rather then being held and carried around.
+We recommend chinchillas to the older demographic due to the fact many, many chinchillas aren’t very cuddly.
+They have plenty of energy and like to run rather than being held and carried around.
 Older children who are better able to understand this also have the patience to work with an animal to form a bond with it, which in turn makes a chinchilla who is more willing to be calmly held.